PhilippLgh/electron-app-manager/README.md

 # Repositories (Backends)

-Electron App Updater supports multiple options to host and distribute binaries and app packages.
+Electron App Manager supports multiple options to host and distribute binaries and app packages.
 All repositories implement the IRepository interface and support the following methods.

 ```javascript